SiNAPS by Corticale

 One technology, multiple layouts

-Corticale probes are all based on SiNAPS technology whose allows for the realization of active CMOS-based devices capable of recording simultaneously from all the available electrodes present on the probe, by guarantee the following specifications:
+Corticale probes are based on SiNAPS technology, which enables the development of active CMOS devices capable of recording simultaneously from all electrodes on the probe, while ensuring the following specifications:

 Model 1